willystadnick/youtube-watchlist/README.md

 Copy the `.env.example` file and rename it to `.env`, changing the variables accordingly.

+Set GOOGLE_DEVELOPER_KEY to the "API key" value from the "Access" tab of the [Google API Console](https://console.developers.google.com/).
+Please ensure that you have enabled the YouTube Data API for your project.

 ## Install

 Use [Composer](https://getcomposer.org/) to install dependencies: